Sveta Bilyalova Shows Off Hourglass Figure In Strappy Lingerie

-Sveta Bilyalova shared her first new Instagram post of the week today, and it was a sizzling selfie.
-She rocked a strappy black lingerie set and posed indoors.
+Sveta Bilyalova shared her first new Instagram post of the week today, posting a sizzling selfie where she rocked a strappy black lingerie set and posed indoors.

 She leaned on the doorframe of a white door with glass accents.
 She held up the phone with one hand and glanced down at the screen with a pouty smile.
 She also crossed her foot in front and placed her other hand on her midriff.